James Boon Lankershim: Personal life, death and legacy

-In 1924, silent actress Adele Blood (1886–1936) introduced him to Irene Herbert, a nurse who became his companion for four years until his family fired her.
+In 1924, silent actress Adele Blood introduced him to Irene Herbert, a nurse who became his companion for four years until his family fired her.
 He died on October 16, 1931, and his ashes were scattered across the San Fernando Valley.
-After his death, Irene Herbert claimed she had a $500,000-promisory note from her former employer and sued the Lankershim family, but later gave up and committed suicide.
+After his death, Irene Herbert claimed she had a $500,000 promissory note from her former employer and sued the Lankershim family, but later dropped the case and committed suicide.

-Lankershim Boulevard in Los Angeles is named for the Lankershim family.
+Lankershim Boulevard in the San Fernando Valley area of Los Angeles is named for the Lankershim family.